greenmonn/tsp-go/README.md

 }
 ```

-Surprisingly, this showed similar performance of original local search. \* Example:
+Surprisingly, this showed similar performance of original local search.

 2. Local Search (Original): I implemented general local search using connections in nodes. `Node` type is similar to doubly-linked lists because it has pointers to the 2 connected nodes.
 It guarantees to exactly find 2-opt local optimum, but costly for the instances >= 10000.